LigionBob/cloudblocks/README.md

-# Fabric Example Mod
+# Cloud Block Mod

-## Setup
+# Description

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Adds various cloud blocks to minecraft

-## License
+# License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod used the GNU GPL v3.0 license